+The fellowing area will as a delay

-The following persons will attend the m eeting [Name and role]:
+The following persons will attend the meeting [Name and role]:

-Parent/Guardian Regular Ed /EC Teacher
+□ Parent/Guardian □ Regular Ed /EC Teacher

-Student (when appropriate)
+☐ Student (when appropriate) ☐ Special Ed.
+Teacher

-Individual to interpret instructional implications of evaluation results
+Individual to interpret instructional i mplications of evaluation result ts

-Local Education Agency Represent
+Local Education Agency Representa tive

-Agency Representative (s) for post- secondary transition
+Agency Representative (s) for post-s secondary transition

 Agency Name

+Agency Name

-Part C Representative (if applicable)
+☐ Part C Representative (if applicable) •

-Other
+□ Other

-Required IEP Team Members At the request of the parents, the public agency must send an invitation to the Part C Service
+Required IEP Team Members

+At the request of the parents, the public agency Service

-Coordinators or their representative at the init
+Coordinators or their representative at the initi

-o invite any other participants they feel have knowledge or special

-expertise of the student.
-The determination of knowledge or special expertise shall be made by the party (parent or public agency) who invites the individual to be a participant at the meeting.
+The agency AND the parents have the right to invite any other participants they feel have knowledge or special expertise of the student.
+The determination of knowledge or special expertise shall be made by the party (parent

+hall be made by the party (parent

 or public agency) who invites the individual to be a participant at the meeting.

 Please contact me at (insert LEA phone/email) as soon as possible to confirm your attendance, arrange alternate

-methods of participation (e.g., phone conference or other electronic medium) OR if unable to participate,
+methods of participation (e.g., phone conferen

 reschedule for another time and date.

 Sincerely,

-Sheerery,

 Name Title Date

 Notice of Conference

 1